-Qualified students have a range of opportunities as Graduate (GA) or Teaching Assistants (TA) to learn and to develop new skills under the supervision of professionals in various fields requiring a high degree of facility with language, literature, critical analysis, and verbal expression.
-Within FGCU, MA students work as writing consultants in the University Writing Lab; as teaching assistants for composition courses; as research assistants who collaborate with faculty on research projects; as editors for The Mangrove Review and Aquila; and as staff for the FGCU Sanibel Island Writers’ Conference.
-For more information about GA-ship and TA-ship, please read below.
+Qualified students have a range of opportunities to learn and to develop new skills under the supervision of professionals in various fields requiring a high degree of facility with language, literature, critical analysis, and verbal expression.
+Within FGCU, English MA students work as teaching assistants or associates for composition courses; as research assistants who collaborate with faculty on research projects; as project managers for the English program; as editors for The Mangrove Review and Aquila; and as staff for the FGCU Sanibel Island Writers’ Conference.
+For more information, please read below.

 Through the FGCU English Master’s program, I was able to develop confidence in my own skills and abilities, especially my writing, and I was also able to further develop the professional skills necessary for a variety of writing- and teaching-related positions through the availability of internships, small class sizes, the availability and willingness of the faculty to engage with and mentor their students, and the teaching assistantship that was offered to me.